cmu-able/rainbow/deployments/rainbow-swim/docker/INSTRUCTIONS.md

 5. To start Rainbow adaptation, you must start the probes manually so that Rainbow starts receiving information.
 To do this, click on `Delegates>Start Probes`.
 You will start seeing information appearing in all tabs except the Rainbow Master and Analyzers.

+There is not much feedback from SWIM about what it is doing, but you should see probes, gauges, and the model changing.
+Initially, the adaptation manager will decide that there are too many servers given the current predicted load, and so will scale back by removing servers.
+You should see the removeServer effector firing eventually.